Written by: MediHealth PRO Editorial Team

 4. Transition Tools for ADHD Toddlers

-Try these transition activities at home:
+Try these at home:

 - Visual Timers: Show when playtime ends and snack time begins.

-- First/Then Language: Keep instructions simple: Say, “First we clean up blocks, then we read a story.”
+- First/Then Language: Keep instructions simple.
+Say, “First we clean up blocks, then we read a story.”

 - Musical Cues: Play the same short song to signal bedtime.
 The brain begins to associate the tune with winding down.